bradjones1/cdn/README.txt

    configuration file manually or install the included CDN UI module to configure it through a UI.
 Provide the (vanity) domain name that your CDN has given you (`d85nwn7m5gl3y.cloudfront.net` in our example).

+6) If your site is behind a reverse proxy such as Varnish, so that your stack looks like: CDN <-> reverse proxy <-> web server, then you need to take extra measures if you want to prevent duplicate content showing up on the CDN.
+See
+   \Drupal\cdn\StackMiddleware\DuplicateContentPreventionMiddleware for details.

 Cross-Origin Resource Sharing (CORS)